Dog anatomy: Size

-The difference in body size between a Cane Corso (Italian mastiff) and a Yorkshire Terrier is over 30-fold; both are members of the same species.
+The difference in body size between a Cane Corso (Italian Mastiff) and a Yorkshire Terrier is over 30-fold; both are members of the same species.

 Dogs are highly variable in height and weight.
 The smallest known adult dog was a Yorkshire Terrier that stood only 6.3 cm at the shoulder, 9.5 cm in length along the head and body, and weighed only 113 g.
 The largest known adult dog was an English Mastiff, which weighed 155.6 kg.
 The tallest known adult dog is a Great Dane that stands 106.7 cm at the shoulder.

 In 2007, a study identified a gene that was proposed to be responsible for dog size.
 The study found a regulatory sequence next to the gene Insulin-like growth factor 1 (IGF1), which, together with the gene and regulatory sequence, "is a major contributor to body size in all small dogs."
 Two variants of this gene were found in large dogs, making a more complex reason for the large breed size.
 The researchers concluded that this gene's instructions to make dogs small must be at least 12,000 years old and it is not found in wolves.
 Another study has proposed that lap dogs (small dogs) are among the oldest existing dog types.

 Coat

 Montage showing the coat variation of dogs.

 Domestic dogs often display the remnants of countershading, a common natural camouflage pattern.
 The general theory of countershading is that an animal that is lit from above will appear lighter on its upper half and darker on its lower half, where it will usually be in its own shade.
 This is a pattern that predators can learn to watch for.
 A counter-shaded animal will have dark coloring on its upper surfaces and light coloring below.
 This reduces the general visibility of the animal.
 In this pattern, many breeds will have the occasional "blaze", stripe, or "star" of white fur on their chests or undersides.

 A study found that the genetic basis that explains coat colors in horse coats and cat coats did not apply to dog coats.
 The project took samples from 38 different breeds to find the gene (a beta defensin gene) responsible for dog coat color.
 One version produces yellow dogs and a mutation produces black dogs.
 All dog coat colors are modifications of black or yellow.
-For example, the white in white miniature schnauzers is a cream color, not albinism (a genotype of E/E' at MC1R).
+For example, the white in white Miniature Schnauzer is a cream color, not albinism (a genotype of E/E' at MC1R).

 Modern dog breeds exhibit a diverse array of fur coats, including dogs without fur, such as the Mexican Hairless Dog.
 Dog coats vary in texture, color, and markings, and a specialized vocabulary has evolved to describe each characteristic.